OpenDSA/OpenDSA/RST/en/PL/FP7.rst

 The *reduce* function we have defined in the previous examples applies its helper function *f* to produce the accumulated value *acc* in left-to-right order as it works through the list.
-Moreover, it does this in tail-recursive fashion because the helper function *f* is applied within the arguments to the recursive call, not to the result being returned from the recursive call.
+Moreover, it does this in what is known as *tail-recursive* fashion because the helper function *f* is applied within the arguments to the recursive call, not to the result being returned from the recursive call.
 This left-to-right order was essential for the definition of *reverse* to work correctly.
 For *sum*, it was inconsequential because of the commutative property of addition.
+We will return to a more extensive discussion of tail-recursive functions in the `section on continuation passing style`_.

+.. _section on continuation passing style: FP9.html

 We could also define a similar function that applied the helper function in right-to-left fashion as it worked through the list.